-At Clifton and Stewart House, residents enjoy a vibrant neighbourhood surrounded brimming with amenities and attractions sure to make their student life vibrant and convenient.
-Imagine finishing your studies at nearby prestigious institutions like the University of Glasgow, Glasgow International College, Glasgow Caledonian University or City of Glasgow College and stepping outside to a world full of options.
-If you’re into arts, the Glasgow School of Art is just a quick drive away.
+At Clifton and Stewart House, residents enjoy a great neighbourhood surrounded by attractions to make their student life exciting.
+Imagine finishing your studies at nearby prestigious institutions like the Glasgow International College, Glasgow Caledonian University, or City of Glasgow College and stepping outside to a world full of options.

-Choosing Clifton and Stewart House, Glasgow student accommodation promises an enriching social life that's vibrant and varied.
-Start your morning with a stroll to the nearby Suresh & Sons The Grocers and Tesco Express at 1047-1071 Argyle St grocery store, where you can pick up fresh produce and artisanal treats to kickstart your day.
-Fuel up with a steaming cup of coffee from the Café Mille or Ottoman Coffeehouse, just around the corner, before embarking on your adventures.
+Start your morning with a stroll to the nearby Suresh & Sons The Grocers and Tesco Express, where you can pick up fresh produce located near Clifton House Glasgow.
+Fuel up with a steaming cup of coffee from the Café Mille or Ottoman Coffeehouse.
 Explore the city's rich cultural heritage by visiting the Kelvin Hall Open Collections or immersing yourself in art at the Kelvingrove Art Gallery and Museum.
-With these iconic institutions just a stone's throw away, you'll find inspiration at every turn.
-When it's time to unwind, indulge in the eclectic dining scene that surrounds Clifton & Stewart House, the best student accommodation Glasgow city centre.
-From cosy cafes like Park District to chic eateries like Mister Singh's India or Van Winkle - BBQ Grill - West End, there's no shortage of culinary delights to tantalise your taste buds.
-Social life is easy to maintain, with a variety of bars and cafes sprinkled around Stewart House Glasgow, such as Lebowskis and The Brass Monkey, fostering a perfect environment for relaxing and socialising with friends.
-Healthcare is also conveniently taken care of with the Nurture Integrated Health Clinic ensuring students' well-being.
-For those who appreciate nature and tranquillity, the lush expanse of Kelvingrove Park Play Area (East) or Kelvingrove Square provides a wonderful escape from city life.
-In essence, life at Clifton & Stewart House isn't just about comfortable student housing in Glasgow—it's about embracing the vibrant pulse of Glasgow student living and the upbeat social scene.
+When it's time to unwind, indulge in the eclectic dining scene that surrounds Clifton & Stewart House Glasgow.
+From cosy cafes like Park District to top restaurants in Glasgow like Mister Singh's India or Van Winkle - BBQ Grill - West End, there's no shortage of culinary delights.

-In Clifton House Glasgow, getting around is a breeze, with a variety of travel options right at your doorstep.
-With subway and train stations like Charing Cross and Kelvinbridge nearby, navigating the city is quick and convenient.
-Plus, bus stops like Elderslie Street, Granville Street, Sauchiehall St, and Derby Street, located just a short walk from Clifton & Stewart house, ensure you're always connected to the pulse of the city.
-Need to jet off?
-No problem—Sylands Aviation Ltd, Glasgow Seaplane Terminal, and the Heliport are just a hop, skip, and jump away, making travel to and from the city a breeze.
-With such easy accessibility, exploring Clifton and Stewart House Glasgow and beyond has never been more exciting!
+During your stay at Clifton & Stewart House, getting around is a breeze.
+With subway and train stations like Charing Cross and Kelvinbridge 8 minutes' drive away, navigating the city is quick and convenient.
+Plus, bus stops like Elderslie Street, Granville Street, Sauchiehall St, and Derby Street, located just a short 12-minute walk from Clifton & Stewart house, ensure you're always connected to the pulse of the city.
+With such easy accessibility, exploring the city from Clifton & Stewart House has never been more exciting!

 No. As per your Licence Agreement, if you're caught smoking or tampering with smoke/fire detectors a charge may be applied to your account to cover call out charges of a fire engineer to check or repair the equipment.
 There are designated smoking areas at each of our developments which you are welcome to use.